soichih/soichi.us/content/blog/coding-style.md

 Fix bug by removing code that is creating the bug - rather than adding more code to treats the symptoms of the bug.

-## 4. "You aren't gonna need it"
+## 4. "You aren't gonna need it" (YAGNI)

 Don't implement functionality that you think you probably going to need it.
 Wait until you actually need it.

-## 5. Writing twice is too many
+## 5. Writing twice is too many (DRY)

-If there is a similar code repeated *twice* anywhere, refactor it by analyzing the logics / structure of the app.
+If there is a similar code repeated *twice* anywhere in your code, refactor them immediately.
+Don't want until you have 3 instances of similar code.

 # Non-coding related principle